cgomesu/website/_posts/2021-06-04-smarter-hass.md

 [![HASS graph dynamic temperature 01](/assets/posts/2021-06-04-smarter-hass/hass-graph-dynamic-temperature-01.gif){:.PostImage .PostImage--large}](/assets/posts/2021-06-04-smarter-hass/hass-graph-dynamic-temperature-01.gif)

 But there's much more that can be done and accomplished moving forward.
-If you find these ideas interesting and want to get started on their implementation in your own personal HASS instances, then read on.
+If you find these ideas interesting and want to get started on their implementation in your own personal HASS, then read on.
 As in my previous guides and tutorials, I tried to unpack and digest as much of the content as possible, the goal being to make it accessible to experts as well as novices.
 Check the [Changelog](#changelog) for updates and if you ever get stuck on something or just want to share a few ideas and opinions, feel free to [get in touch with me](/contact).

 [top](#){:.btn .btn--light-outline .btn--small}

 # Objectives
 - Get familiar with the following:
-  - The HASS SQLite database (DB)
+  - The HASS SQLite database (DB);
-  - YAML syntax
+  - YAML syntax;
-  - Templating
+  - Templating.
-- Learn the specifics about how data are sampled and stored in the HASS DB and how they affect analysis, owing to inconsistent data points and misrepresentation of data over time.
+- Learn the specifics about how data are sampled and stored in the HASS DB and how they affect analysis, owing to inconsistent data points and misrepresentation of data over time;
 - Familiarize yourself with the use of three utility integrations:
-  - History Stats
+  - History Stats;
-  - Statistics
+  - Statistics;
-  - Trend
+  - Trend.
 - Make use of analytical data to improve your current HASS dashboard using the following cards:
-  - Mini graph card
+  - Mini graph card;
-  - Lovelace card templater
+  - Lovelace card templater.

 [top](#){:.btn .btn--light-outline .btn--small}

 # Outline
+- TODO:
-- TODO: General picture of the structure
+  - General picture of the structure

 [top](#){:.btn .btn--light-outline .btn--small}